sanjayrao77/rokuremote/README.md

 This option will make rokuremote exit instead of listening for user input.
 It's best used in conjunction with --keypress\_XXX commands.

-### --nomute
+### --stepmute

-For Roku devices that don't support __VolumeMute__, you can use this option to simulate mute.
+For Roku devices that support __VolumeMute__, you can use this option to simulate mute instead.
 It will raise and lower the volume in steps instead of instantly.

 You may prefer this mute simulation as it's more gradual.
 You can tweak the speed with "--Dincvolumedelay=" and "--Ddecvolumedelay=" variables.

-If you use the automute feature, it will use this muting method.

 ### --Dname=value